Sign up for my Newsletter

-Every year or so when I travel to France, I load up in French-Ruled notebooks, but sometimes before I get the chance to go back, I would, unfortunately, run out of it.
-So I had an idea: why not create my own?
+Every year or so when I travel to France, I purchase several Clairefontaine French-Ruled notebooks.
+Unfortunately, I sometimes run out of them before I get the chance to go back, so I had an idea: why not create my own?

-For many of us younsters, this was a painful experience: imagine spending hours writing lines of letters using fountain pens – being judged on our hand dexterity – and graded on our performance: scarier than Halloween for some people!
-There was this girl named Laurence – she was so perfect – her clothes always matched her shoes and the bows in her hair (which was also pretty perfect).
+For many of us youngsters, this was a painful experience: imagine spending hours writing lines of letters using fountain pens – being judged on our hand dexterity – and graded on our performance… Scarier than Freddie Krueger for some!
+In elementary school, there was this girl named Laurence – she was so perfect – her clothes always matched her shoes and the bows in her hair.
+Everything about her screamed excellence.
 I could have been jealous of all that, but 9-year-old Daphné was really envious of the praises she gets for her cursive handwriting!
-As much as I was practicing and confident of my own proficiency, I never got more than Bs (crushing)…
+As much as I was practicing and confident of my own proficiency, I never got more than 13/20 – Bs.
+It was crushing my little heart…

 I kept at it (I did not really have a choice) and today – away from elementary-high school pressure and years of practice – I believe my handwriting has become pretty decent!
 If I may say so myself!